 - Unlink data (equivalent to pressing the X button next to the name of a data-block).

 Each row in the Outliner shows a data-block.
-You can click the plus sign to the left of a name to expand the current data-block and see what other data-blocks it contains.
+You can LMB click the disclosure triangle to the left of a name to expand the current data-block and see what other data-blocks it contains.
+Holding Shift when clicking on the disclosure triangle will expand child data-blocks recursively.
+LMB Clicking and dragging along disclosure triangles will expand or collapse multiple data-blocks.

 Selecting and Activating¶